albaintor/integration_panasonicbluray/README.md

  - Additional (optional) patch file(s) : for ex `patcher_overlay_V1.35.zip` to improve overlay menus (link at the end of the post)
 4. Open VirtualBox and open the downloaded and unzipped VM `lubuntu.vbox` from step 1
 5. Modify the VM configuration to add a shared folder between your disk and the VM : in this shared folder you will copy the patcher files
-6. Unzip the patcher file `Patch-Program...7z` (with the file browser or from terminal `7z e <file.7z>`) : unzip to another folder than the shared folder otherwise it won't work
+6. Unzip the patcher file `Patch-Program...7z` (with the file browser or from terminal `7z x <file.7z>`) : unzip to another folder than the shared folder otherwise it won't work
 7. Where you extracted the patcher, replace the `res/drive.img.gz` file by the one you downloaded in step 3
 8. Insert a USB key and launch `./Patcher` script from the patcher directory
 9. A popup will show up, then select your USB device in the upper right dropdown and click on `Create USB`